sigsum/sigsum/archive/2025-09-12-sketch-compiled-policy.md

 Which is one reproducible compilation and a canonical representation is valuable.

+## Updated 2025-09-15

+* Add prefix instructions, to not have a small limit on number of witnesses and groups.

+* Define bytecode canonicalization to sort by size first, since that seems easier to implement efficiently.

 ## Limitations

-To illustrate compactness, limit support to policies listing at most 64 logs, at most 64 witnesses, and not overly complex group and quorum rules.
+To illustrate compactness, limit support to policies listing at most 256 logs, at most 256 witnesses, and not overly complex group and quorum rules.
 Sizes and limits are very tentative, and need more careful analysis before comitting to a format of this kind.

 Format is byte oriented, so let's get down to what each byte is.